Zilliqa/ZIP/zips/zip-12.md

 # TL;DR

 1. All proposals must be discussed for at least 3 days with a forum poll before they will be assigned a ZIP number by a ZIP editor and moved to Snapshot voting.
-2. The Snapshot vote will be binding, and must be open for at least 5 days.
-At least 20% quorum (> 20% of token total supply participating in the voting process) must be reached, and at least 50% must vote “For” the proposal for it to pass.
+2. The Snapshot vote requires > 30 $gZIL to initiate.
+It will be binding, and must be open for at least 5 days.
+At least 20% quorum must be reached, and at least 50% must vote “For” the proposal for it to pass.
 3. Most open-source core protocol updates by the Zilliqa core team are not required to go through this voting process; this process only governs those changes or proposals that should be ratified as ZIPs which will be discussed, voted on and officially enacted.

 # Abstract